How HDPE Milk Jugs Are Made and a Great Alternative

 July 3, 2020

 Let’s jump right in with the blow molder.
-Currently, HDPE milk jugs are produced using an extrusion blow molder that looks like this.
+Currently, HDPE milk jugs are made using an extrusion blow molder that looks like this.
 This extrusion blow molder is a typical 6-head machine.

-Extrusion Blow Molder for Producing HDPE Milk Jugs
+Extrusion Blow Molder for Making HDPE Milk Jugs

 How does the extrusion blow molder work?